Standard Chartered Advances Share Buy-back Program with Latest Purchase - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Standard Chartered PLC announced the purchase of 743,500 of its ordinary shares as part of its ongoing share buy-back program.
-The shares were acquired at a volume-weighted average price of 1,275.5247 GB pence per share, with the intention to cancel them, reducing the total number of shares in issue to 2,325,407,482.
-This move is part of the company’s strategy to optimize its capital structure and enhance shareholder value, reflecting its commitment to maintaining a strong financial position.
+Standard Chartered PLC announced the purchase of 536,002 ordinary shares as part of its ongoing share buy-back program, with shares bought at prices ranging from 1,386.00 to 1,407.00 pence.
+This move, which involves the cancellation of the purchased shares, aims to optimize the company’s capital structure and enhance shareholder value, reducing the total number of shares in issue to 2,286,364,548.

-The most recent analyst rating on (GB:STAN) stock is a Hold with a £8.15 price target.
+The most recent analyst rating on (GB:STAN) stock is a Buy with a £1690.00 price target.
 To see the full list of analyst forecasts on Standard Chartered stock, see the GB:STAN Stock Forecast page.

 Spark’s Take on GB:STAN Stock